Nutterules/ZettelKasten/Literature Notes/Introduction to Social Science Research Principles and Technology.md

 Created: 2021-12-03 10:54

-- A **POPULATION** is the group of members that you're interested in studying
+- A <u>POPULATION</u> is the group of members that you're interested in studying
-- a **PARAMETER** is value derived from or applied to a population
+- A  is value derived from or applied to a population
 - A **SAMPLE** is a chosen subsection of a population.
 - A **STATISTIC** is a value generated from the sample.